Please join us!

 Congenital Hyperinsulinism International (CHI) and Cook Children’s invite you to the 2018 Congenital Hyperinsulinism Family Conference, July 27-29, 2018 in Fort Worth, Texas.

 This is your opportunity to hear from world-renowned physicians and researchers who treat children with congenital hyperinsulinism, and to meet and share experiences with other families that have children with HI.
-Continue reading to learn more about the conference, or jump ahead to the registration form.

 The conference will include: